Uptown Funk: Live performances

 "Uptown Funk" was first performed live by Ronson and Mars on Saturday Night Live on 22 November 2014.
-Mars wore shades and a salmon-coloured blazer.
+Mars wore shades and a salmon-colored blazer.
 Their performance was well received by critics.
 Colin Joyce of Spin magazine praised Ronson's "electric guitar performance" describing it as something "that Prince ... could have been proud of".
 Joyce also commended the effortless singing and rapping skills of Mars.
-The Village Voice's Hillary Hugues praised the vocals by Mars, dance moves and the "taut line between cheeky confidence and charm" that he was able to walk.
+The Village Voice's Hillary Hugues praised the vocals by Mars, dance moves and the "taut line between cheeky confidence and charm".
 Iyana Robertson of Vibe complimented the "groove" of the song, as well as, the reenactment of "the retro swag" music video.
 The track was also performed live during the North American version of The Voice final on 16 December 2014.
 During the show, Mars and his band, The Hooligans, performed a rehearsed choreography, while the singer wore gold rollers in his hair.
 Critics found the use of rollers by Mars in his hair hilarious.

 Ronson and Mars performed "Uptown Funk" live on The Ellen DeGeneres Show on 13 January 2015.
 The performance began with Ronson demonstrating some of his DJ skills by scratching and doing hypeman work.
 Then Mars, dressed in a red blazer, snap back and black shades, and some of his band-mates, led the "audience through some choreography", before making their way to the stage, where Ellen also showed "her little two-step".
 Chris DeVille from Stereogum characterised the performance as a "blast", while NME's Nadia Khomami dubbed it "energetic".
 In the same vein, Shenequa Golding from Vibe, called the show "dope".
 In 2016, this performance earned them a nomination for a Daytime Emmy Award at the 43rd Daytime Creative Arts Emmy Awards.